 - Fire up your twitter and follow the right people

 - Do a deep dive on these YouTube channels

 - Buy or create your first NFT

 - Congratulations, you’re in!

 1. Claim (and Truly Own) Your Digital Identity

 The first step to becoming a citizen of the internet version 3.0 is to claim that metaverse citizenship.
 How do you do this, you might ask?
 By securing your Web3 user name in the form of your own personal NFT domain.
 This domain has two important functions: It acts as your address on the 3D web, assigns you a permanent username, and it can send, receive and store digital tokens like cryptocurrencies and non-fungible tokens (NFTs).

--ONE TIME SIGN IN – Allowing you to sign on to decentralized applications
+-ONE TIME SIGN IN: Allowing you to sign in to decentralized applications

--COLLECTIONS – Store and display digital assets in the form of NFTs
+-COLLECTIONS: Store and display digital assets in the form of NFTs in a personal gallery